LukiOoO/Python_Codeme/README.md

 ﻿# Python Codeme
-this repository will contain the python code codeme
+## This repository will contain the python code codeme course
 - 01 introduction
 - 02 types
 - 03 flow